mfaria-p/SQL_DataScience/README.md

-# What I Learned About SQL and Databases
+# SQL Introduction and DML statements

 ## 1⃣ Introduction to SQL
 - **SQL (Structured Query Language)** is used to query and manage relational databases.